equivalent/equivalent.github.io/_posts/til/2017-05-26-how-to-debug-phoenix-elixir-application.markdown

+---
+layout: til_post
-# How to debug Phoenix / Elixir application
+title:  "How to debug Phoenix / Elixir application"
+categories: til
+redirect_from:
+  - "/tils/24"
+  - "/tils/24-how-to-debug-phoenix-elixir-application"
+---

 ## How to debug ExUnit test: